 A drop of blood from a finger is applied to a special test strip.
 There are two main types of test strips.
 Some of them change color when they chemically react with glucose.
 By checking the color of the strip with a special scale (usually printed on the package), you can roughly determine the sugar level.
 This method is not accurate enough.

 Another type of strip is used only in conjunction with a meter.
 This is a small device with a screen that displays the exact glucose level.
 You need to insert a strip into it and place a drop of blood.

-What other tests should a diabetic take?
+What other tests should a diabetic take or control blood sugar?

 Blood glucose testing alone is not enough to keep diabetes under control.
 There are other tests: